 Despite the political risks ahead, Baggaley remains optimistic about the future.
 ‘There has been very little development of new buildings in most markets, and supply of good quality accommodation remains constrained.
 This supports continued prospects of rental growth, especially in the industrial sector, in which SLIPIT is overweight.
 Our view is that capital values are likely to be supported as well over the next couple of years by the healthy margin in real estate yields over bonds, and the likely ‘lower for longer’ interest rate environment in UK.
 The weaker pound has also maintained overseas interest in UK commercial real estate and it feels as though the immediate doomsday predictions in the summer of 2016 after the Brexit vote have been proved wrong.
 SLIPIT has performed very well up to this point and we believe it is well positioned for the future.’

-The opinions expressed are those of Standard Life Investments as of April 2017 and are subject to change at any time due to changes in market or economic conditions.
+The opinions expressed are those of © Standard Life Aberdeen as of July 2017 and are subject to change at any time due to changes in market or economic conditions.

 This material is for informational purposes only.
 This should not be relied upon as a forecast, research or investment advice.

-The value of an investment can fall as well as rise and is not guaranteed – an investor may get back less than he/she put in.
+The value of an investment and any income from it can fall as well as rise and is not guaranteed.
+An investor may get back less than they put in.
 Past performance is not a guide to future performance.

-This article is issued and approved by Standard Life Investments Limited.
-Standard Life Investments Limited is registered in Scotland (SC123321) at 1 George Street, Edinburgh EH2 2LL.
-Standard Life Investments Limited is authorised and regulated by the Financial Conduct Authority.
+Issued and approved by © Standard Life Aberdeen.© Standard Life Aberdeen is registered in Scotland (SC123321) at 1 George Street, Edinburgh EH2 2LL. © Standard Life Aberdeen is authorised and regulated by the Financial Conduct Authority.

-© 2017 Standard Life, images reproduced under licence.
+© Standard Life Aberdeen, images reproduced under licence.

 This article was provided by Standard Life Investments and does not necessarily reflect the views of Citywire